miknab/EuclidEmulator/README.md

 ./ee <&#969;<sub>b</sub>> <&#969;<sub>m</sub>> <n<sub>s</sub>> <h> <w<sub>0</sub>> <&#963;<sub>8</sub>> \<z\>

 where the seven parameter correspond to the five standard &#923;CDM parameters, the DE equation of state parameter w<sub>0</sub> and redshift z.
+The first column of the produced output corresponds to the k-mode values at which the boost factor (given in the second column) is measured.

 WE URGE EVERYONE TO READ AT LEAST THE SECTION ABOUT PITFALLS (see below).